Note - as of Tradebox v1.0.80725.0 the Accounts tab shown in this video has been relabelled as the Sage 50 tab.

 This option only appears in an eBay channel.
 Paypal fees can be downloaded and accounted for in Sage by Tradebox.
 You can choose which nominal code, bank account, and department you want them to be posted into, and with what tax code.
 You can also choose whether you want the fees to be posted as a summary of the selected fees, or each individual fee to be posted as a separate transaction.
 See our fees guide for more information.

 Tradebox can automatically post the Sales Receipts for your orders when the order is transferred to Sage (this is raised at the point of Update Ledgers on the sales invoice).
 If your website or marketplace provides the Payment Method on the order, these can be posted to different banks.
 You can either manually add the methods to the list or Tradebox will discover them as it downloads orders and raise them in the Issues Log.

 Each payment method has distinct settings, so some payment methods can post receipts while others do not.
-The option selected in the Reference field will appear as the Payment Reference in the details of the Sage invoice.
+The option selected in the Reference field will appear as the transaction reference on the Sales Receipt that's raised in Sage once Update Ledgers runs on the invoice.